Reminiscing on Twin Cities Dance History

 Join ARENA DANCES every Thursday lunch break for new podcasts, hosted by Artistic Director Mathew Janczewski.
 This series will share the histories of notable Twin Cities dance artists and the evolution of the industry’s landscape through time.
 Each week will feature a new guest of honor, sharing their story and impact on this gem of an arts town.

-— Our special guest this week is Marge Maddux —
+— Our special guests this week is Betsy Schaefer Roob —

 To listen to previous episodes, click HERE!